8 Steps to Delegating Tasks Effectively and Getting Work Done

 By handing over the responsibility of non-essential and repetitive tasks to the team members, you can focus on the important stuff and train future managers at the same time.

 Eli Broad, the only person in the world who built multiple fortune 500 companies says: “The inability to delegate is one of the biggest problems I see with managers at all levels”.
 Also, the Institute of Corporate Productivity carried out a study where they found that about 46% of the surveyed companies showed concern about the delegation skills of their managers and feel that it’s crucial for productivity.

 It’s not uncommon for bosses to refrain from delegation due to a bad experience in the past.
 Many managers feel that they can’t trust their employees to work independently and stay committed to producing satisfactory results.
 By having an effective system of accountability and assigning responsibilities, managers can rectify this situation and ensure everyone remains involved.

-Know when to delegate tasks
+Know when to delegate tasks to your team

 However, delegating too much can make your final product incoherent so you must know where to draw the line to maintain control.
 If you don’t know whether you are delegating enough, don’t worry.
 You are not alone.